Eden Makers Blog

 solomon-design-markup

-I try to design “on site” whenever possible.
 I used my up-side-down marking paint and drew a new 4-foot wide walkway and flanking garden beds that average about 2 feet deep.
-I earmarked a sitting area and lots of fruit trees!

 pathway-construction

-We fashioned “steppingstones” from broken pieces of used and recycled concrete and mortared each individual stone to the ground.
 We spaced each stone about a strides-length away (the homeowners’ stride), installed tube drip irrigation between each stone, filled with some crushed pea gravel for drainage, and lots of decomposed granite to top it off.

 official-after